ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

 cd router
 ls
 ```
-4. Look at the logs:
+4. Look at the router container logs
 ```bash,run
 cat 0.log
 ```

-Making Sense of JSON Logs
+Yup!
+Clearly these logs are being written to disk.

+Parsing JSON logs
 ===
 Many custom applications log to a JSON format to provide some structure to the log line.
-To fully appreciate this benefit in a logging backend, however, you need to parse that JSON (embedded in the log line) and extract fields fo interest.
+To fully appreciate this benefit in a logging backend, however, you need to parse that JSON (embedded in the log line) and extract fields of interest.

-While you could do this with Elasticsearch using Streams (as we will see in the future challenge), with OpenTelemetry, this can also be done in the Collector using [OTTL](https://opentelemetry.io/docs/collector/transforming-telemetry/).
+While you could do this with Elasticsearch using Streams (as we will see in the future challenge), with OpenTelemetry, this can also be done at the edge in the Collector using [OTTL](https://opentelemetry.io/docs/collector/transforming-telemetry/).

 # OTTL Playground
+Crafting OTTL in a vacuum is tricky: the feedback loop of crafting OTTL, deploying it to the collector, validating it has the correct syntax, and validating it does what you expect can be long and painful.

-It is pretty tricky to craft OTTL in your Collector config, test, possibly fail, and fix.
-Fortunately, Elastic has made a great tool to let you interactively refine your OTTL before putting it in production.
+Fortunately, there is a better way!
+Elastic has made available the [OTTL Playground](https://ottl.run): a tool to interactively refine your OTTL before putting it in production.

 1. Open the [button label="OTTL Playground"](tab-1) tab
-2. Paste into the `OTLP Payload` pane an example of our JSON-ified `router` logs:
+2. Paste into the `OTLP Payload` pane an example from our JSON formatted `router` logs:
 ```json
 {
   "resourceLogs": [